uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {panel end}

 Did you find a sequence of trains to get from City Mall to Suburbopolis?
 You can test it by typing the sequence of trains in the following interactive.
-For example, if you took the A-train, then the B-train, then an A-train, type in ABA.
+For example, if you took the A-train, then the B-train, then the A-train, type in ABA.

 {interactive slug="trainsylvania-planner" type="in-page"}